 Doing our best to age gracefully

-While we definitely can’t stop aging from happening we can certainy do our part to slow it down and reverse some aspects of aging.
+While we definitely can’t stop aging from happening, we can certainly do our part to slow it down and reverse some aspects of aging.

-(Side note from Iva) As I am nearing 60 (this September) I have started making changes to my diet and my skin care routine that have helped me fight the aging demons!
-While I truly believe this list of supplements that reverse aging are fantastic, it’s important to also take care of yourself in other ways too.
+(Side note from Iva) As I am now in my 60s, I have started making changes to my diet and my skincare routine that have helped me fight the aging demons!
+While I truly believe this list of supplements that reverse aging is fantastic, it’s important to take care of yourself in other ways, too.

 There are 28 different types of collagen; the more common types: are I, II, III, V, and X. Collagen I and III are for complexion and muscles, and type II is for joint health.
 However, they are all beneficial in improving muscle strength, just like whey or plant protein.

-The additional benefit of collagen is that it helps with gut health, and it improves joint health even though most protein powders are for muscle health; as you age, joints are more of a concern, therefore increasing your collagen consumption and production can be very important to minimize deterioration.
+The additional benefit of collagen is that it helps with gut health and improves joint health even though most protein powders are for muscle health; as you age, joints are more of a concern, therefore increasing your collagen consumption and production can be very important to minimize deterioration.

 Vitamin C also increases collagen production and wound healing.